 Useful Projects provides services that can assist in your community work.
-From analysing the elements of a specific community, to facilitating meaningful engagement and co-developing measures of change – our expertise and experience can help you enrich your community work.
+From exploring and mapping a community, to facilitating engagement, co-developing community plans and measures of change – our expertise and experience can help you enrich your community work.

-Gretchen has been an adult educator in social work, community development, health sociology and music industry skills for over 20 years.
-Useful Projects offers a range of training and professional development services for individuals, groups and organisations.
-Training can be tailor made to your requirements.
+Gretchen has been an adult educator for over 20 years.
+Useful Projects offers tailor-made training and professional development services for individuals, groups and organisations.
 Some popular workshops include:

 - Network thinking and network analysis in community work

 - Planning community projects and programs

 - Using Logic Frameworks for planning, monitoring and evaluation

 Asset Mapping & Community Planning Services

 Community work requires a strong understanding of the community itself.
 Asset mapping is a strengths-focused, positive way of engaging with a community to understand what the skills, knowledge, experiences community members hold.
 Discovering the cultural, natural and built treasures in a community is an empowering and inspiring process.
 With a strong base in what a community ‘has, the challenges of a community can be addressed from a position of power.
 People can work together using community assets to challenge and change in the direction they choose.
 An asset mapping process will determine

 - What is the history of the community and how has it worked together in the past?